History of the Opera web browser: Version 10

 Version 10 (Peregrine) debuted in a first beta version on June 3, 2009 and scored 100/100 on the Acid3 test, but failed the smoothness criteria.
 There was also a preview build that scored 100/100, released on March 28, 2009.
 Among other features, it also came with speed optimizations, inline spell checking for forms, an auto update feature, HTML mail formatting, web fonts and SVG font support, alpha transparency support using the RGBA and HSLA color models, and an updated version of the Opera Dragonfly web debugger.
 Opera Turbo, a mode which uses Opera's servers as proxy servers with data compression, reducing volume of data transferred by up to 80% (depending upon content), and thus increasing speed, was introduced.

 Opera 10 was officially released on September 1, 2009.
 Within a week of release, 10 million downloads had been recorded.
-It was last version that would run under Mac OS X Panther, with later versions requiring Mac OS X Tiger or later.

 The 10.5x versions (codenamed Evenes) also came with a new JavaScript engine, Carakan, and a new graphics backend dubbed Vega (replacing the previously used Qt), that have increased its speed measurably.
 Then version 10.60, which Opera Software claims to be 50% faster than Opera 10.50, which also brought up new features like Geolocation, WebM support, AVG malware protection, Speed Dial improvements, etc.

-Opera 10.63 is the last version to support Windows 9x and Windows NT 4.0, as later releases would require at least Windows 2000.

 Version 11

 Opera 11 (codenamed Kjevik) was released on December 16, 2010 with new features including extensions, tab stacking, visual mouse gestures, new installer (Windows only) and safety improvements to the address field.
 In addition, the content blocker list now can be synchronized through Opera Link.
 It also passes the Acid3 Test as of January 22, 2011.

-On April 12, 2011, Opera 11.10 (codenamed Barracuda) was released.
-It contains many fixes "under the hood", such as improved Turbo Mode, a plug-in installation wizard and a rewritten Speed Dial.
-Opera 11.10 was updated to use the new Presto 2.8 Rendering Engine.
-It was last version that would run under Mac OS X Tiger, with later versions requiring Mac OS X Leopard or later.

-On May 18, 2011, the final version of Opera 11.11 was released with improvements to security.